MiriamEtel/Transportation-system-management/README.md

 ### <span style="font-size: 18px;">This system is designed for managing volunteers and scheduling them within a weekly transportation framework.</span>

 # <span style="font-size: 35px; font-weight: bold;">Overview</span>
 <span>The Volunteer Management and Transportation Scheduling System allows administrators to manage volunteers and schedule their assignments throughout the week within the transportation system.
-It is intended for use by system administrators and software developers seeking efficient and organized solutions for volunteer management.</span>
+It is intended for use by system administrators seeking efficient and organized solutions for volunteer management.</span>

 # <span style="font-size: 35px; font-weight: bold;">Installation</span>
 ### <span style="font-size: 18px;">Local Installation Instructions:</span>